 Library Access

 Even after graduation, most resources the library purchases or licenses are available free to you for use within the building.
 Print collection borrowing privileges from all UNC-CH Libraries are available by with a Borrower’s Card.
-A Borrower’s Card is free if you join the Friends of the Health Sciences Library or you may purchase one for $25 (annual fee) at the User Services desk in the HSL.
+A Borrower’s Card may be purchased for $25 (annual fee) at the User Services desk in the HSL.
 Of course, alumni can also use the Ask-a-Librarian suite of tools for help finding any information they need.

 AHEC Digital Library